Raychen0617/Interview_prepare/docs/source/opengl.md

 Disadvantage
 - high memory usage
 -  doesn't support blending (as we only have information of the top-most fragment)
-- MSAA not working anymore
+- MSAA cost much more to work [details](https://stackoverflow.com/questions/34981878/deferred-shading-anti-aliasing)

 ### Gamma correction